 Being a morning person or a night owl is linked to your circadian rhythm (your 24-hour biological clock).
 Exercising when your energy level peaks can make it more productive and enjoyable.
 If your schedule and energy levels don’t match up, don’t worry.
-Some research has shown that over time, our bodies adapt to an exercise time much like they adapt to waking up at the same time every day.
+Some research has shown that over time, our bodies adapt to an exercise time much as they adapt to waking up at the same time every day.

 If you work out in the morning you are more likely to stay committed.
 This is because you get your exercise done before other tasks steal your attention later in the day.
 Morning exercise may also help with weight control.
-In one study, men who did vigorous morning workouts before breakfast saw no weight gain despite eating a high calorie and high fat diet.
-Another study shows that morning workouts may help lower blood pressure throughout the day and improve sleep quality at night, when compared to lunchtime and evening workouts.
+In one study, men who did vigorous morning workouts before breakfast saw no weight gain despite eating a high calorie and high-fat diet.
+Another study shows that morning workouts may help lower blood pressure throughout the day and improve sleep quality at night when compared to lunchtime and evening workouts.

 One problem with early workouts is that body temperature is lower in the morning which may result in less power and poorer performance.
 Experts also warn that morning exercise can put you at risk for injury because muscles are not warmed and ready for work.
 You can reduce your risk by adding extra time to your warm-up.

 There are fewer research results comparing lunchtime workouts to other times of day, but remember that the best workout is the one you do.
 Don't let support for morning or evening exercise lessen the benefits of a quick trip to the gym or a jog around the city on your lunch break.
 The lunch hour may be the perfect (or only) time you can squeeze in 30 minutes of physical activity.

 Some researchers believe that late afternoon and early evening workouts are most effective because both body temperature and hormone levels peak during this time.
 These factors give you more power to push through hard workouts.